-MRCA means the Military Rehabilitation and Compensation Act 2004.

-relevant service means:
+MRCA means the Military Rehabilitation and Compensation Act 2004. relevant service means:

-- (a) operational service under the VEA;

-- (b) peacekeeping service under the VEA;

-- (c) hazardous service under the VEA:

-- (d) British nuclear test defence service under the VEA;

-- (e) warlike service under the MRCA; or
+- (a) eligible war service (other than operational service) under the VEA; - (b) defence service (other than hazardous service and British nuclear test defence service) under the VEA; or - (c) peacetime service under the MRCA.

-- (f) non-warlike service under the MRCA.